zhenry9/ullr/docs/use-cases/1-skiracing.rst

 Split Second configuration
 ''''''''''''''''''''''''''
 All that's left to do is configure Split Second.
-This is no different from the usual configuration.
-All we have to do is enter the setup and test window, select TAG CP540/545 from the dropdown menu, and choose COM51, the other end of our virtual null modem.
+This is similar to the usual Split Second configuration, but this time we have two timers: our finish timer that's wired to the timing computer with a serial cable, and our start timer that is connected by Ullr and a virtual null modem.

+Configure the hardwired finish timer the way you usually do.

+Then, go to the second timer tab and configure the remote start timer.
+Choose the device name and baudrate as usual.
+For the port, select the other end of the virtual null modem.
+In our case, our null modem connects ports COM50 and COM51.
+We connected Ullr to COM50, so we'll connect Split Second to COM51.

+Note that this only works with timing programs that support multiple timers, such as Split Second's National/FIS and Vola.
+Using Ski Club or another program that only supports one timer?
+No problem!
+Read on to :ref:`the next section
+<Connecting multiple timers to Ski Club>`.